-A plant species NOT historically known to be naturally occurring in Pennsylvania at the time of European colonization, or the species' natural range does NOT occur within the U.S. Forest Service's ECOMAP ecological regions located within Pennsylvania; or the species is a hybrid or cultivar (see figure 1).
-For additional information on the use of non-natives on SF lands, please see the Management of Natural Genetic Diversity on Pennsylvania State forest Lands document.
+A plant species NOT historically known to be naturally occurring in Pennsylvania at the time of European colonization, or the species' natural range does NOT occur within the U.S. Forest Service's ECOMAP ecological regions located within Pennsylvania; or the species is a hybrid or cultivar (see Figure 1).
+For additional information on the use of non-natives on state forest lands, please see the Management of Natural Genetic Diversity on Pennsylvania State Forest Lands document.